-GOAL LU-9 Include everyone in community development decisions for a shared, sustainable future.
-POLICIES Policy LU-P9.1 Inclusive Outreach.
+Include everyone in community development decisions for a shared, sustainable future.

+Inclusive Outreach.
 Notify the community when planning and development decisions are being considered and inform community members about how they can engage in the process.
 Use outreach and engagement methods that encourage broad representation and are culturally sensitive, particularly for historically underserved communities.
+(Environmental Justice)

-(Environmental Justice) a.
-Prepare public notices and other materials in the predominant language(s) spoken in the community and provide interpretation services at meetings as needed. b.
-Make public notices and other important documents available in print at local libraries, community centers, or other gathering places. c.
+- a.
+Prepare public notices and other materials in the predominant language(s) spoken in the community and provide interpretation services at meetings as needed. - b.
+Make public notices and other important documents available in print at local libraries, community centers, or other gathering places. - c.
 Use culturally appropriate approaches.

-d.
-When possible, schedule and locate meetings to be convenient for community members to attend. e.
-Use the City's website, social media and other communication channels to share information about how community members can participate in public meetings. f.
-Gather data to understand the economic, gender, age, and racial diversity of the affected population before designing communications approaches aimed at reaching the affected population. g.
+- d.
+When possible, schedule and locate meetings to be convenient for community members to attend. - Use the City's website, social media and other communication channels to share information about how community members can participate in public meetings. - f.
+Gather data to understand the economic, gender, age, and racial diversity of the affected population before designing communications approaches aimed at reaching the affected population. - g.
 Provide notification and outreach for development projects using clear and easy to understand language to ensure all stakeholders and interested community members understand and have the ability to engage in the development review process.

-Policy LU-P9.2 Equitable Engagement.
+Equitable Engagement.
 Provide support for increased community participation in the planning and development processes, particularly in areas with language barriers or a concentration of low income households that have been historically underrepresented and/or disproportionately impacted by traffic and municipal or industrial uses.
+(Environmental Justice)

-(Environmental Justice) Policy LU-P9.3 Applicant Communications.
+Applicant Communications.
 Require that sponsors of new development projects, especially those that require Planning Commission and/or City Council approval, have early, frequent, and meaningful communication with affected citizens and stakeholders, including members of equity priority communities.
+(Environmental Justice)

-(Environmental Justice) ACTIONS Action LU-A9.1 Trusted Partners.
+Action LU-A9.1 Trusted Partners.
 Work with community-based organizations and trusted messengers to engage members of equity priority communities in planning decisions.
+(Environmental Justice) Action LU-A9.2 Community Surveys.
+Periodically conduct statistically-reliable community communication methods.
 (Environmental Justice)

-- Action LU-A9.2 Community Surveys.
-Periodically conduct statistically-reliable community surveys to gauge community service needs, policy preferences and effective communication methods.
-(Environmental Justice) - Action LU-A9.3 Communications Strategy.
+Communications Strategy.
 Develop a communications strategy that outlines goals and tactics to engage a broad cross section of the community.